GanGroup/Gan/kai/presentation/script.md

 The objective function is like a min-max game between two players.
-The generator tries to make fake data look real, while the discriminator tries to correctly spot the fakes.
+The generator tries to improve itself to make fake data look real, while the discriminator tries to correctly spot the fakes.
 As they compete, both get better over time, allowing GAN to create very realistic images and videos.

 Over here, we can see the min-max function of GAN.